+where $y_t$ is the label of the t-th sample, and $p_t$ is the predicted probability.
+However, the use of this function gives the preference to easy cases with a high probability to be a true track and leads to a weak learning ability.
+The focal loss function solves this problem by adding the modulating factor $\gamma$ to the cross entropy value ~\cite{focalloss}.
+The idea is that if a sample is already well classified, we can significantly decrease the weight of its contribution to the loss.
+To set a balance of positive and negative examples, the weighting parameter $\alpha$ is used; it has the meaning of the inverse class frequency.

+TrackNETv3 with different combinations of classifiers and loss functions was tested and the results are shown in Table~\ref{tab_tracknet_clfs}.
+The results for the TrackNETv3 network without classifier, tested on the same set are also demonstrated.
+The need for an additional classifier becomes obvious.
+At the same time, one can see that different combinations of the classifier and the loss function give different results, although the recall is quite high for all.
+Nevertheless, the combination of Classifier-GRU and focal loss function is the best and we use it further.

+Since any classifier predicts the probability of a track candidate to be a real track, the proper threshold choice allows adjusting the efficiency and purity of track recognition (see Fig.~\ref{thresholds}).
+In this study, we used the threshold of 0.7.
 Table~\ref{tab_results} shows the results of evaluating the trained models.

 A track in our experiment always consists of three hits and is considered to be correctly reconstructed if all hits are found as in the corresponding Monte-Carlo track.
-Figures \ref{fig_purity}-\ref{fig_efficiency} show the dependency of the metrics on the transverse momentum, azimuthal angle and cosine of the polar angle of departure in comparison with the Kalman filter.
+Fig. \ref{fig_efficiency}-\ref{fig_purity} show the dependency of purity and efficiency on the inverse value of the transverse momentum, azimuthal angle and cosine of the track polar angle in comparison with the Kalman filter.